andonutts/code-foo-8/README.md

 mysql> CREATE DATABASE codefoo8;
 ```

-Note: you may require administrative privileges to perform this action.
+Note: you will require administrative privileges to perform this action.

 Next, open `db_config.php` and replace the placeholder login credentials to that of the desired server, user, and database.
 For example: